edgeworx/docs/edgeworx-for-developers/developer-docs/README.md

 ## Preparing your Darcy cam for your own application

 If your Darcy cam is currently running a demo application or any other application, you will need to remove that application before you can deploy your own.
-Although your Darcy cam is capable of running many edge applications simultaneously, only one Darcy AI application can be running on a single Darcy cam at a time.
+Although your Darcy cam is capable of running many different types of edge applications simultaneously, only one **Darcy AI** edge application can be running on a single Darcy cam at a time.

 Follow the steps below to view the list of running applications \(if any\) and undeploy them so your Darcy cam is ready for a new one.